rooftopcellist/chatbot-template/README.md

 │   └── index.html            # Main web interface template
 ├── data/                     # Directory for storing data │   └── index/                # Persistent vector index
-└── training-data/            # Default directory for training documents
+└── source-data/              # Default directory for source documents
 ```

 ## Adding Your Team's Documentation

-The `training-data/` directory is where you'll add your team's documentation for the chatbot to learn from.
+The `source-data/` directory is where you'll add your team's documentation for the chatbot to learn from.
 The system works best with well-structured markdown files.

 ### Types of Documentation You Can Include